getcarina/getcarina.com/_tutorials/getting-started-on-carina.md

     On Linux and Mac OS X, open a terminal.

-    On Windows, open a Command Prompt or PowerShell.
+    On Windows, open a PowerShell.

 1. Configure the client.